Encoding

 EUC-JP’s decoder’s handler, given ioQueue and byte, runs these steps:

-2. If byte is end-of-queue and EUC-JP lead is 0x00, return finished.
+2. If byte is end-of-queue and EUC-JP leading is 0x00, then return finished.

-3. If EUC-JP lead is 0x8E and byte is in the range 0xA1 to 0xDF, inclusive, set EUC-JP lead to 0x00 and return a code point whose value is 0xFF61 − 0xA1 + byte.
+3. If EUC-JP leading is 0x8E and byte is in the range 0xA1 to 0xDF, inclusive, then set EUC-JP leading to 0x00 and return a code point whose value is 0xFF61 − 0xA1 + byte.

-4. If EUC-JP lead is 0x8F and byte is in the range 0xA1 to 0xFE, inclusive, set EUC-JP jis0212 to true, set EUC-JP lead to byte, and return continue.
+4. If EUC-JP leading is 0x8F and byte is in the range 0xA1 to 0xFE, inclusive, then set EUC-JP jis0212 to true, set EUC-JP leading to byte, and return continue.

-5. If byte is an ASCII byte, restore byte to ioQueue.
+7. If byte is an ASCII byte, then restore byte to ioQueue.

-6. If byte is an ASCII byte, return a code point whose value is byte.
+6. If byte is an ASCII byte, then return a code point whose value is byte.

-7. If byte is 0x8E, 0x8F, or in the range 0xA1 to 0xFE, inclusive, set EUC-JP lead to byte and return continue.
+7. If byte is 0x8E, 0x8F, or in the range 0xA1 to 0xFE, inclusive, then set EUC-JP leading to byte and return continue.

 8. Return error.